Skip to content

 object:

-# Object can use either reference, labelSelector or expressions.
+# Object can use either reference, labelSelector or template.
 In this

 # example we use references.